Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTSEND_in_PeSIT.md

 ---

-    title: Defining CFTSEND in PeSIT
+    title: "Defining CFTSEND in PeSIT "
-    linkTitle: Defining CFTSEND in PeSIT
+    linkTitle: "Defining CFTSEND in PeSIT"
-    weight: 200
+    weight: 190

----
-The CFTSEND object contains the parameters controlling the access to the data to be sent and the execution of the send process.
+---The CFTSEND object contains the parameters controlling the access to the data to be sent and the execution of the send process.

 When the transfer is initiated by a local SEND object explicitly containing